Atakent, near Narlıkuyu.

 Cehennem Çukuru (Hell) is located 75m northeast of Cennet.
 It is 60m wide and 120m deep, an almost circular daylight shaft.
 Because of its lesser diameter it is said to be smaller, but it is much deeper and obviously was rather frightening for the locals.
 This may be the reason for the name hell, and obviously the chapel is the reason why the other pit is called heaven in contrast.
 It is also possible to visit this pit on a steel ladder, but this is rather dangerous and not recommended for the average tourist.

-300m to the southwest of Heaven is the Astim - Dilek Magarasi (Asthma and Wishing Cave), also called Narlıkuyu (Pomegranate Spring).
-This cave is well developed and lighted and the most easy to visit of all three caves.
+The cave is entered down a 15m deep iron spiral staircase.
+It is well developed and lighted and the most easy to visit of all three caves.
 It shows impressive speleothems, like stalactites, stalagmites and all forms of calcite crystals.
-The cave is 250m long and 10 to 15m wide and high.
+The cave is 250m long and 10m to 15m wide and high.
 This main passage leads the visitor to four huge chambers and many small side passages.

 But even more interesting than the caves is the karstic phenomenon of submarine sweet water springs in the bay of Narlıkuyu.
 The bay with its small restaurants and cafes looks like all the others, but when you first put your feet into the water you will see that it is much colder than what one expects from the Mediterranean Sea.
 Sometimes you may even see locals bending over to actually scoop up and drink the seawater.
 Cold karst water, sweet water from the cave systems behind, wells up from the floor of the bay, dropping the temperature and creating pools of fresh water in the sea.
 The water is the same you have seen as a cave river at the end of Cennet.